mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>environment_products</td>
 <td>List of products (applications) attached to each LU.
-The connection details of the environments interfaces are defined and saved in Fabric.</td>
+The connection details of an environment's interfaces are defined and saved in Fabric.</td>
 <td>TDM Environments</td>
 </tr>
 <tr>